 Employers not only want to see that you’ve got the skills to do the job.
 They also want to see that you’re passionate about your work and that you do the ongoing work of keeping your UX skills in shape.

-This is a good time to talk about any books or blogs you’re currently reading.
-If you talk about the rise of voice technology, for example, you can mention your favourite articles, videos or podcasts that talk about this topic.
+This is a good time to talk about any books or UX design blogs you’re currently reading.
+If you talk about the rise of voice technology, for example, you can mention your favorite articles, videos, or podcasts that talk about this topic.
 This demonstrates that you’re constantly learning and keeping your finger on the pulse.

 If you’re truly passionate about a particular trend, relate it to the employer’s business needs and goals.
 How do you see it contributing to their success?

 9. How would you improve the UX of our product?